yashshah14093/Content-Writing/PRIORITY-QUEUE.md

 > numberOfSeats = 3

 Alright, you might have guessed it correctly.
-Just Sort the array and pick 3 people with maximum age.
+Just Sort the array and pick 3 people with a maximum age.

 --------------